akjmicro/wds-tools/README.md

 mobile app, clicking on the email attachment which will automatically add a new observing list for `.skylist` types.
-For best results, so more details get added, an extra step can be to now export this list _back out_ to yourself via email.
-The reason being: SkySafri automatically indexes the catalog entries properly with extra details from its own database.
+For best results, so more details get added, an extra step can be to now export this list _back out_ to yourself via email (from SkySafari).
+The reason being: SkySafari automatically indexes the catalog entries properly with extra details from its own database.
 Once done, you can then delete the originally imported list and re-import the list you just exported that contains all the added details.

 ### Odds and ends
 Contact me with questions, or if you want to add to the project.